 Colorado has attracted many new residents who are drawn to the high quality of life in the state.
 The combination of job opportunities, beautiful weather, scenic views and a culture of wellness has proved irresistible to the Americans who have flocked to the state.
 Some of the nation’s top financial advisor firms are in the Centennial State.
-So are you thinking of moving to Colorado?
-Here are 15 things to know before you go.
+So if you are thinking about moving to Colorado, here are 15 things to know before you go.

 Coloradans take health and fitness seriously.
 Sure, there are some Coloradans who embrace the sedentary lifestyle, but the dominant culture in the state is one of high levels of activity.
 If you already love to work out and be outdoors, you’ll fit right in.
 If not, you’ll either adapt or find your people.

 2. Coloradans Don’t Sit Winter Out.

 In some other states, people stay in during the winter, watch movies and wait for spring.
 Not in Colorado.
 Coloradans hike, skate and especially ski their way through the winter months, maintaining their active lifestyle even when the temperatures are frigid.

 3. Colorado Is a Swing State.

 If you’re moving to Colorado from a solidly left- or right-leaning state, you might not be used to getting bombarded with ads, phone calls and knocks on the door from political campaigns.
 Because Colorado is a swing state, its residents get a lot of attention every four years when there’s a presidential election.

 4. You’ll Probably Want to Learn to Ski If You Don’t Already Know How.